 Honduras is a country plagued with a bad reputation.
-Drug wars and poverty hounded this Central American country for decades, and it seems that there is no bright future on the horizon, as the country is still experiencing constant political protests.
-It didn’t help that two of the most dangerous cities in the world are located here – Tegucigalpa and San Pedro Sula, the later considered as the murder capital of the world.
-Because of this, many backpackers avoid this country, which is sad because it has a lot to offer.
+Drug wars and poverty hounded this Central American country for decades.
+It seems that there is no bright future on the horizon, as the country is still experiencing constant political protests.
+It didn’t help that two of the most dangerous cities in the world are here – Tegucigalpa and San Pedro Sula, the latter considered the murder capital.
+Thus, many backpackers avoid this country, which is sad because it has a lot to offer.

-In my case though, I still wanted to visit it to fulfill my quest of visiting as many countries as I can, and it is also inevitable to do so because I planned to travel all Central American countries by land, and there is no way to continue without passing by Honduras.
+I still wanted to visit it to fulfill my quest of visiting as many countries as I can.
+Besides, I planned to travel all Central American countries by land, and there is no way to continue without passing by Honduras.
 So I mustered all the courage and finally decided to go there.

 PREPARING FOR THE TRIP

-It is possible to go to Honduras cheaply by taking at least 4 different local buses.
-However, I don’t want that kind of stress in my life just to save a bit, so I just bought direct transportation to Tegucigalpa from TICABUS for only $20.
-I already traveled using this bus company from Guatemala to El Salvador and I didn’t encounter any problem at all.
+It is possible to go to Honduras cheaply by taking at least four different local buses.
+However, I don’t want that kind of stress in my life to save a bit, so I just bought direct transportation to Tegucigalpa from TICABUS for only $20.
+I traveled using this bus company from Guatemala to El Salvador, and I didn’t encounter any problems.

 I also looked for a Couchsurfing host in the capital and the surrounding cities.
 Luckily, I found one in Zamora, a town located an hour away from Tegucigalpa.
 With everything already set, I just enjoyed my remaining time in El Salvador with new friends.